macraq/blog/README.md

-# blog
-A sample blog created in django framework
+# A sample blog created in django framework

 Used to conduct teaching at the university SPWP